 Carlo is working on CNRS research reports about economic and regulatory analysis of data platforms and the commons-based economic models.

-Christine van den Horn is responsible for the public programme of Waag Society, our interface to the outside world, aimed at sharing of knowledge, vision and showing projects to a wide audience.
+Christine van den Horn is responsible for the public programme of Waag, our interface to the outside world, aimed at sharing of knowledge, vision and showing projects to a wide audience.

 D. Cuartielles is one of the founders of Arduino.
 Cuartielles also teaches technology and IoT at the university of Malmo, Sweden.